rcerri/biomal/content/home/welcome.md

     image: ""
 hero_media: logofinalBioMal-2.PNG
 ---
-**About**

-The Bioinformatics and Machine Learning Group was founded in 2015, in the Department of Computer Science, Federal University of São Carlos, São Carlos, Brazil.
+The Bioinformatics and Machine Learning Group was founded in 2015, in the [Department of Computer Science](http://www.dc.ufscar.br), [Federal University of São Carlos](http://www.ufscar.br), São Carlos, Brazil.
 Our research focus is the development and application of Machine Learning methods mainly to solve Biology-related problems.

 **Join the Team**